Blank Street Coffee

-Blank Street is an American coffeehouse chain founded in 2020, in Williamsburg, Brooklyn.
-As of July 2025, the company is valued at approximately $500 million and operates 90 locations in New York, London, Birmingham, Manchester, Edinburgh, Glasgow, Boston, and Washington, D.C.
+Blank Street is an American coffeehouse chain founded in 2020, in Williamsburg, Brooklyn, New York City, United States.
+As of July 2025, the company is valued at approximately $500 million and operates 90 locations in the United States and United Kingdom.

 Blank Street is best known for its flavored variations of matcha and espresso drinks.

 History

 Blank Street was established in May 2020.
-It launched in August 2020 with a location near Wythe Diner in Brooklyn.
+The company launched in August 2020 with a location near Wythe Diner in Brooklyn.
 Founders Issam Freiha and Vinay Menda began selling coffee out of their battery-powered mobile coffee cart, in partnership with EV Foods and industry team Jai Lott and Laura Simpson.
 Menda from the UAE and Freiha from Lebanon, the two came to New York to study at NYU and Columbia respectively.

 The pair claim inspiration from small-format, and mobile-first food retail businesses in Asia, such as Hey Tea in China and Kopi Kenangan in Indonesia.
 However, in February 2021 Blank Street opened its first static location on Bedford Avenue in Williamsburg.
 In October 2021, the chain obtained $25 million in Series A round venture capital funding.

-By 2022, Blank Street had opened 40 locations across Brooklyn and Manhattan.
-Its investors included General Catalyst and Tiger Global.
+Overall, it raised $67 million in 2021, with investors such as General Catalyst and Tiger Global.

-In March 2022 the chain opened its first location in the United Kingdom in the Fitzrovia district of London.

-In August 2022 Blank Street opened its first location in Boston, at Beacon Hill, and in October in Washington, D.C., at Dupont Circle.